oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 of how JADN definitions may be displayed as property tables.

-This style is structurally similar to JADN-IDL and uses its TYPESTRING syntax, but breaks out the MULTIPLICITY field option into a separate column:
+This style is structurally similar to JADN-IDL and uses its TYPESTRING syntax, but breaks out the MULTIPLICITY field options into a separate column:

 ```
 +----------+------------+-----------------+